tpauldike/rough_work/fullstack_course/1-html/README.md

 # Learning `HTML`
 The purpose of this README is to remind myself of the things I learned; although, someone can read and learn but `HTML` is not something you learn by reading, you rather learn it by doing.
-I learned these things with practical exercise that might be cumbersome to share here in such a way that a newbie can learn it all.
+I learned these things with practical exercises that might be cumbersome to share here in such a way that a newbie can learn it all.
 So, if you want to learn directly from me, simply [send me an email](mailto:topman4loveworld@gmail.com)
 ## Introduction
 HTML stands for HyperText Markup Language.
 It's the code that defines the structure and content of a webpage.
 HTML is made up of elements, such as; *headings (h1-h6), paragraph (p)*.
 Most elements have an opening tag and a closing tag, that are conventionally written in lowercase letters.
 There are void elements that do not have closing tags (e.g; `<img>`) which may have the unnecessary backward slash added (i.e; `<img />`).